-Dental implants have revolutionised the world of dentistry.
-Implants are small titanium bolts that act as an artificial tooth root, providing the patient with the base for either a crown or implant-supported denture.
+Dental implants are small titanium bolts that act as an artificial tooth root, providing the base for either a crown or implant-supported denture.
 The result is an artificial tooth or teeth that are permanent, natural looking and far more stable and comfortable than conventional alternatives such as dentures or (tooth supported) dental bridges. *NB: New $3999 price available to new patients only.

 Dental implants have many benefits: